meilisearch/specifications/text/0118-search-api.md

 By default, `hitsPerPage` is `null`, or `20` if `page` is provided.

-When providing `page` or `hitsPerPage` in the query parameters, the `numbered pagination` system is enabled, which impacts the returned fields and the performance.
-See explanation on the [`numbered pagination`](#3181).
+When providing `page` or `hitsPerPage` in the query parameters, the `page selection` system is enabled, which impacts the returned fields and the performance.
+See explanation on the [`page selection`](#3181-navigating-search-results-by-page-selection).

+If `page` and/or `hitsPerPage` are provided as well, they by-pass `offset` which is then ignored.
+See [explaination](#3181-navigating-search-results-by-page-selection).

 - 🔴 Sending a value with a different type than `Integer` for `hitsPerPage` returns a [bad_request](0061-error-format-and-definitions.md#bad_request) error.

 #### 3.1.8.1.
-Numbered Pagination
+Navigating search results by page selection

 By default, `limit` and `offset` are used for pagination.
-That pagination system, while performant, does not provide the required information to create page selection pagination.
-Upon using `limit`/`offset` pagination, in the returned fields, `estimatedTotalHits` is returned which provides a rough estimation of how many hits may be candidates for a given request.
-As it is `estimated` it should not be used.
+That pagination system, while performant, does not provide the required information to create a correct page selection.
+Upon using `limit`/`offset` pagination, `estimatedTotalHits` is returned which provides a rough estimation of how many hits may be candidates for a given request.

-The `numbered pagination` system provides an alternative that tackles the above-mentioned issue when the user needs reliable information for its pagination.
+The `page selection` system provides an alternative that tackles the above-mentioned issue when the user needs reliable information for its pagination.
 For example, when creating a pagination with numbers `<< < 1, 2, 3, ...14 > >>`.
 Nonetheless, it is less performant as the engine needs to compute the `totalHits` exhaustively.

-With this pagination system, it is possible to jump from one page to another using the `page` parameter and decide how many hits should be present in a page with `hitsPerPage`.
+With this page selection system, it is possible to jump from one page to another using the `page` parameter and decide how many hits should be present in a page with `hitsPerPage`.

 As soon as either `page` or `hitsPerPage` is used as a query parameter.
 In the response object, `limit`, `offset`, and `estimatedTotalHits` are removed and new fields are returned: